+Rule number one!
 Never introduce two different topics in a microsurvey.
-It should be focused on one aspect, one piece of information you are looking for.
-It makes more sense to run two separate microsurveys than one that lacks focus.
+Instead, focus on one aspect or piece of information you are looking for.
+It makes more sense to run two separate microsurveys rather than one that lacks focus.

 As mentioned above, microsurveys make sense when they are highly targeted.
 Do not send them to your entire customer base at a random time.

 For example, if you released a new feature, the microsurvey should be triggered by a use case.
 It wouldn’t make sense to seek insights from customers who haven’t tried it or have no use for it.

 Keep microsurveys targeted by triggering them by events.
 You can make them even more personalized by introducing other language versions.
 Translating your survey to multiple languages at once can help you get more responses.